We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 How to Find the Best Game Design Schools

-The number of schools offering game design programs continues to grow–so check out our convenient lists of The top game 75 design schools in the world or digital animation schools for a good place to start your search.
+The number of schools offering game design programs continues to grow–so check out our convenient lists of popular game design schools or digital animation schools for a good place to start your search.

 You’ll also find some programs that are in between the freedom of a self-paced online course and the rigid and expensive education of a college program.